Chest tube: Complications

-The most common complication of a chest tube is chest tube clogging.
-Chest tube clogging is widely recognized in published surveys of surgeons and nurses.
-In one study, 100% had seen chest tube clogging, and a majority had seen adverse patient outcomes from chest tube clogging.
-In a prospective observational study, over 36% of patients had chest tube clogging after heart surgery.
+Complications that are sometimes associated with chest tubes include the potential for clogging, air leaks, infection, hemorrhage, re-expansion pulmonary edema.
+Injury to the liver, spleen or diaphragm is also possible if the tube is placed behind (inferior) to the pleural cavity or is mispositioned.
+Injuries to the thoracic aorta and heart can also occur.
+The rate of complications of chest tubes inserted for trauma-related treatment needs has been estimated at 19%.
+The rate of complications is variable and other estimations have been made that share a rate of closer to 40%.

+Insertional complications

+Complications that arise while the chest tube is being inserted or within the first day of the insertional procedure include a risk of injury to organs near the insertional site.

+Positional complications

+Complications that arise after the tube has been inserted for one day or longer include the potential for tube blockages (obstruction), air leaks, kinking, or entrapment in the lung fissure once the lung has been expanded.
 Chest tube clogging can lead to retained blood around the heart and lungs that can contribute to complications and increase mortality.
-If a chest tube clogs when the patient is still bleeding they can become hypotensive from tamponade, or develop a large hemothorax.
-If there is not enough to cause a mechanical compression of the heart or lungs, the resulting inflammatory response to the retained blood can lead to pleural and pericardial effusions and contribute to the triggering of postoperative atrial fibrillation in susceptible individuals.

 A common complication after thoracic surgery that arises within 30–50% of patients are air leaks.
-If a chest tube clogs when there is an airleak the patient will develop a pneumothorax.
+If a chest tube clogs when there is an air leak the patient will develop a pneumothorax.
 This can be life-threatening.
 Here, digital chest drainage systems can provide real time information as they monitor intra-pleural pressure and air leak flow, constantly.
 Keeping vigilant about chest tube clogging is imperative for the team taking care of the patient in the early postoperative period.

-Major insertion complications include hemorrhage, infection, and reexpansion pulmonary edema.
-Injury to the liver, spleen or diaphragm is possible if the tube is placed inferior to the pleural cavity.
-Injuries to the thoracic aorta and heart can also occur.

-When chest tubes are placed due to either blunt or penetrating trauma, antibiotics decrease the risks of infectious complications.

 Minor complications include a subcutaneous hematoma or seroma, anxiety, shortness of breath, and cough (after removing large volume of fluid).
 In most cases, the chest tube related pain goes away after the chest tube is removed, however, chronic pain related to chest tube induced scarring of the intercostal space is not uncommon.

 Subcutaneous emphysema indicates backpressure created by undrained air, often caused by a clogged chest tube or insufficient negative pressure.
-If a patient has subcutaneous emphysema, it is likely their chest tube is not draining and consideration should be given if it should be unclogged or another tube should be placed so that the air leaking from the lung can be adequately drained.
+If a person has subcutaneous emphysema, it is likely their chest tube is not draining and consideration should be given if it should be unclogged or another tube should be placed so that the air leaking from the lung can be adequately drained.

+Infections

+Problems keeping the site clean or with sterilizing instruments can lead to infections.
+When chest tubes are placed due to either blunt or penetrating trauma, antibiotics may decrease the risks of infectious complications.

+Removal complications

+There is also a risk of complications after the chest tube has been removed.
+Potential complications include problems with re-sealing the chest that can lead to trapped air or if a foreign object is retained in the chest after the procedure.